intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 an exception at runtime.

 To satisfy both users, the meaning of `-fsycl-device-code-split` is changed as follows.
-When used without `-fsycl-assume-all-kernels-run-on-targets`, it specifies a minimum granularity of splitting, but the implementation may perform additional device code splits in order to preserve the correctness of the code.
+When used without `-fsycl-fixed-targets`, it specifies a minimum granularity of splitting, but the implementation may perform additional device code splits in order to preserve the correctness of the code.

-However, when `-fsycl-device-code-split` is used in conjunction with `-fsycl-assume-all-kernels-run-on-targets`, we can guarantee that additional device code splits are not needed for correctness.
+However, when `-fsycl-device-code-split` is used in conjunction with `-fsycl-fixed-targets`, we can guarantee that additional device code splits are not needed for correctness.
 Thus, when both switches are specified together, the `-fsycl-device-code-split` provides the precise control over bundling of kernels into device images that FPGA users expect.

 Note that these switches are useful even for non-FPGA users.
 For example, non-FPGA users may want to use the `device_global` property